Steptoe and Son: Steptoe and Son

+Between 2017–2022, theatre company Hambledon Productions produced four consecutive tours, based on the original Galton and Simpson scripts.
+These included Steptoe and Son (2017–2018, featuring the episodes: Come Dancing, Men of Letters and Divided We Stand), Christmas with Steptoe and Son (2018–2019, featuring the episodes: The Party, The Bath and A Perfect Christmas), Steptoe and Son Radio Show: Christmas Edition (2021, a radio play based on the previous tour) and The Steptoe and Son Radio Show (2022) featuring the episodes Is That Your Horse Outside?, Upstairs, Downstairs, Upstairs, Downstairs and A Death in the Family.
+This recent tour was co-produced with Apollo Theatre Company.
+Across all these productions, John Hewer played Harold Steptoe and Jeremy Smith played Albert Steptoe.

 Steptoe and Son by Kneehigh

 Performed in 2012 and 2013 by Kneehigh Theatre, Steptoe and Son was adapted from four of the show's original scripts.
 The production was designed to highlight the Beckettian nature of Albert and Harold's situation, focusing on themes of over-reliance and being trapped within social class.
 The production toured the UK and received positive reviews from the Financial Times and three stars from The Guardian's Lynn Gardner.